 RPE Scale Explained + Tips for Running by RPE

 The RPE Scale is a way of estimating how hard you feel you’re exerting yourself during exercise.
 RPE stands for Rating of Perceived Exertion.
 This scale is based on a system developed by Swedish scientist Gunner Borg.
-The RPE method is helpful for determining your effort level when doing workouts ranging from track intervals to long runs.
+The RPE method is helpful for determining your effort level when doing workouts ranging from track intervals to long runs. using the RPE scale can help you gauge your exercise intensity and dtermine when to dial up or down your physical activity.
 I often use RPE with clients I train in addition to other measures such as target running pace.

 This overview will delve into the RPE scale, including what it is and how to use it to improve your running performance.
 Whether you’re training for your first 5K or a marathon, RPE offers a way to measure your progress and distinguish between hard and easy workouts.

-Related Post: BBenchmark Run 101: How to Measure Your Running Progress
+Related Post: Benchmark Run 101: How to Measure Your Running Progress

 What Is the RPE Scale?